DaBusch/netbattalion/netbatJS/README.md

 A minimalistic javascript framework to put all your javascript code into your HTML-dom attributes.
 Inspired by Alpine JS and HTMX.

-Just 478 Bytes!!!
+Just 412 Bytes!!!
 (This README has 919 Bytes)

 It works, but is maybe not yet finished.

 Directives:
-- "data-data" for object of variables and functions.
-Has to be in BODY-Tag.
-- "data-init" for executing functions on page loaded.
-Has to be in BODY-Tag.
-- "data-bind" + "data-set" for data binding. "data-set" is executed when "data-bind"-variable has changed.
+- "data-bind" for data binding.
+- "data-set" is executed when "data-bind"-variable has changed.
 Use "ref" to set and call bound variable e.g. "ref.variable".
-Dom-Element currently needs an ID.

 Notice:
 - For events use standard-attributes e.g. "onclick", "oninput".